Skip to main content

 These regulations are authorized by Section 23-140 of the Code of the City of Fort Collins.
 Additional authority to enforce these regulations is set forth in Section 18-9-110, C.R.S.
 (Public buildings - trespass, interference - penalty), and Section 18-9-117, C.R.S.
 (Unlawful conduct on public property).

-These regulations apply to all City of Fort Collins Recreation facilities, including but not limited to: Edora Pool Ice Center, Mulberry Pool, City Park Center/Club Tico, the Pottery Studio, the Senior Center, Northside Aztlan Community Center and the Foothills Activity Center; as well as the fenced confines of City Park Pool, City Park Railway, and The Farm at Lee Martinez Park; and the grounds and buildings comprising the Rolland Moore Racquet Complex, as well as any other tennis facilities when being used for City-sponsored tennis activities.
+These regulations apply to all City of Fort Collins Recreation facilities and programs, including but not limited to: Edora Pool Ice Center, Mulberry Pool, City Park Center/Club Tico, the Pottery Studio, the Senior Center, Northside Aztlan Community Center and the Foothills Activity Center; as well as the fenced confines of City Park Pool, and The Farm at Lee Martinez Park; and the grounds and buildings comprising the Rolland Moore Racquet Complex, as well as any other facilities when being used for City-sponsored programs.

-As used in these regulations, “Staff Member” or “Staff” refers to a City Recreation Department staff person who is present at or working in a City Recreation facility as part of his or her job duties.
+As used in these regulations, “Staff Member” or “Staff” refers to a City Recreation Department staff person who is present at or working in a City Recreation facility as part of their job duties.

 The City Manager finds that pursuant to CRS 18-9-110, et.
-Seq., any of the following acts, if taken or made by any person, whether the act is completed or not, would or could disrupt, impair, interfere with, or obstruct the lawful mission, processes, procedures or functions being carried on in or at a Recreation Facility.
-Therefore, any act designated in this Section (Serious Prohibited Acts) may result in the immediate ejection of such person.
-Any person ejected from a Recreation Facility must immediately leave the Recreation Facility, and may not return for a minimum of 24 hours.
+Seq., any of the following acts, if taken or made by any person, whether the act is completed or not, would or could disrupt, impair, interfere with, or obstruct the lawful mission, processes, procedures or functions being carried on in or at a Recreation Facility or Program.
+Therefore, any act designated in this Section (Serious Prohibited Acts) may result in the immediate ejection or removal of such person.
+Any person ejected from a Recreation Facility or Program must immediately leave the Facility and/or Program, and may not return for a minimum of 24 hours.

-6) Alcohol or Drugs.
-Use or possession of alcohol (except where authorized by the Recreation Area Manager or assigned designee) or illegal drugs, or any discernible intoxication from alcohol or drugs;
+• Alcohol, Tobacco, Marijuana, or Drugs.
+Use or possession of alcohol (except where authorized by the Recreation Area Manager or assigned designee), legal drugs (including tobacco, vaping, and marijuana use), or illegal drugs, or any discernible intoxication from alcohol or drugs;

 Serious Prohibited Act: Process Steps for Staff Action

-2) Failure to Follow the Direction of Staff.
-The failure to comply with direction given by City Staff acting in the performance of their duties or interference with the performance of such duties or other operations of the facility;
+• Failure to Follow the Direction of Staff.
+The failure to comply with direction given by City Staff acting in the performance of their duties or interference with the performance of such duties or other operations of the facility or program;

-3) Interfering with Recreation Activities or Staff Acts.
-Any action which, in the reasonable judgment of Staff, unreasonably interferes with or obstructs the reasonable use and enjoyment by others of the facility;
+• Interfering with Recreation Activities or Staff Acts.
+Any action which, in the reasonable judgment of Staff, unreasonably interferes with or obstructs the reasonable use and enjoyment by others of the facility or program;

-4) Poor Personal Hygiene.
-The failure to maintain a level of personal hygiene that is non-offensive in a social or group environment;
+• Poor Personal Hygiene.
+The failure to maintain a level of personal hygiene or open wounds that pose a health and safety concern;

-9) Unauthorized Use of Restrooms.
-Using restrooms for washing clothes, or for shaving or bathing.
+• Unauthorized Use of Restrooms.
+Using restrooms for washing clothes, or for shaving, brushing teeth, or bathing.
 Using locker rooms for washing clothes;

-11) Prohibited Pets.
-Possession of any animals, except use of service animals by a person with a disability in accordance with ADA regulations, or as otherwise authorized by Staff or City Policy;
+• Prohibited Pets.
+Possession of any animals, except use of service animals by a person with a disability in accordance with ADA regulations, or as otherwise authorized by Sr. Manager or City Policy;

-12) Other Posted or Provided Rules.
-Failure to comply with any specific rules of use or conduct posted or provided to users within any facility.
+• Other Posted or Provided Rules.
+Failure to comply with any specific rules of use or conduct posted or provided to users within any facility and/or program.

 Other Prohibited Acts: Process Steps for Staff Action

 The Recreation Department welcomes and encourages children to use the materials and services of the Recreation Department.
 As recreation facilities are essential to the lives of children, we strive to provide useful, safe and inviting spaces for youth in all of our facilities.
 However, neither the Recreation Department nor its staff members act in loco parentis (in place of parents).
+Parents/caregivers are advised that staff cannot take responsibility for children who are left unattended.
 The recreation facilities are public facilities which are open to everyone and parents or caregivers are expected to accompany children in need of supervision on recreation facility visits to ensure the safety and well-being of their children.
+Parents/caregivers should verify operating hours, whether a child must have direct supervision from an adult, and the facility schedule for age-appropriate activities prior to leaving children at the facility.
 At all times, parents or caregivers are responsible for their children’s behavior and safety.
 Children under the age of 8 years must be accompanied by a parent or guardian (at least 15 years of age).
-If an unattended child appears to be lost, is being disruptive, or if in the judgment of staff, his or her safety is jeopardized, recreation staff will attempt to locate the parent or caregiver.
-If the parents or caregiver cannot be located, and the child is under the age of twelve years, the child may be placed in the care of the local law enforcement agency.
+If an unattended child appears to be lost, is being disruptive, or if in the judgment of staff, their safety is jeopardized, recreation staff will attempt to locate the parent or caregiver.
+If the parents or caregiver cannot be located within 30 minutes, and the child is under the age of twelve years, the child may be placed in the care of the local law enforcement agency.
 The Recreation Department and its staff members will not under any circumstances be responsible for determining whether an apparent caregiver, custodian or parent is a legally authorized caregiver, custodian or custodial parent of the child.

 Serious Acts

-- If the patron leaves, Staff must document the incident in report, and provide the information to his or her supervisor and manager.
+c.
+If the patron leaves, Staff must document the incident in report, and provide the information to their supervisor and manager.

-- The patron may be told that facility privileges have been suspended and they will not be permitted access to any City Recreation facility until disciplinary action has been finalized.
+e.
+The patron may be told that facility privileges have been suspended and they will not be permitted access to any City Recreation facility or program until disciplinary action has been finalized.

 Other Prohibited Acts

-- If the behavior does not stop, City Staff will inform the person to leave the facility immediately.
+c.
+If the behavior does not stop, City Staff may inform the person to leave the facility immediately.

-- In all cases regardless of severity City Staff are required to document any Unacceptable Behavior incident in an Incident Report to identify repeat offenders across City Recreation facilities.
-Incident reports are saved to the designated file and emailed to the supervisor and manager.
+e.
+In all cases regardless of severity City Staff are required to document any Unacceptable Behavior incident in an Incident Report to identify repeat offenders across City Recreation facilities.

 Guidelines for Suspension Lengths

-The Recreation Manager and/or Supervisor may suspend a patron for any length of time between one day and up to several years for prohibited acts.
+The Recreation Sr. Manager and/or Sr. Supervisor may suspend a patron for any length of time between one day and up to a permanent ban for prohibited acts.
 The following factors should be considered when determining how long a suspension should last.

-- The history of complaints with the patron
+b.
+The history of related issues with the patron

-- Whether the patron showed remorse for his or her actions
+g.
+Whether the patron shows remorse for their actions

-A visitor who has been suspended may appeal the suspension decision or the conditions for reinstatement to the Recreation Area Manager by filing with him or her a written statement of appeal, including the basis of appeal, no later than seven (7) days after the visitor’s receipt of the written notice of suspension.
-(If the Recreation Area Manager is making the suspension recommendation, the person making the final decision about a suspension will be the Recreation Department Director.)
-The Recreation Area Manager will review the appeal in consultation with the Recreation Director.
-The decision of the Recreation Area Manager must be given to the visitor in writing, along with an explanation of the basis for the decision.
-That decision will be considered received on the day it is hand-delivered or emailed to the visitor, or three (3) business days from the date of mailing, if it is mailed to the visitor, and will be the City’s final decision on the matter.
+A visitor who has been suspended may appeal the suspension decision or the conditions for reinstatement to the Recreation Director or their designee by filing a written statement of appeal, including the basis of appeal, no later than seven (7) days after the visitor’s receipt of the written notice of suspension.
+The city staff member hearing the appeal will not be the same individual who made the initial suspension recommendation.
+The decision of the appeal must be given to the visitor in writing, along with an explanation of the basis for the decision.
+That decision will be considered received on the day it is hand-delivered or emailed to the visitor, or five (5) business days from the date of mailing, if it is mailed to the visitor, and will be the City’s final decision on the matter.

-NOTE: There are instances when Staff Members at any level of responsibility may observe Unacceptable Behavior by a facility visitor.
-In all cases, a full-time classified Staff Member of higher responsibility handles the recommendation for suspension and either the Recreation Area Manager or the Recreation Director handles the appeal process, depending on whether the Recreation Area Manager was involved in dealing with the original discipline.
+NOTE: There are instances when Staff Members at any level of responsibility may observe Unacceptable Behavior in a facility or program.
+In all cases, a full-time classified Staff Member of higher responsibility handles the recommendation for suspension and either the Recreation Sr. Manager or the Recreation Director handles the appeal process, depending on whether the Recreation Sr. Manager was involved in dealing with the original discipline.

-- The Staff Member who handles the incident (may be a part-time employee or any fulltime staff member assigned to the facility) documents unacceptable behavior in an incident report, including his/her recommendation for suspension of the visitor.
+• The Staff Member who handles the incident (maybe a part-time employee or any full-time staff member assigned to the facility or program) documents unacceptable behavior in an incident report.

-- The Staff Member then submits the report or reports to his/her direct supervisor, along with previous incident reports on the same visitor (if applicable).
-All information is then given to the Program Supervisor for recommended discipline.
+• The Staff Member then submits the report or reports to their direct supervisor, along with previous incident reports on the same visitor (if applicable).
+All information is then given to the Sr. Supervisor for recommended discipline.

-- After reviewing all the available information and conducting such investigation as is determined to be necessary or appropriate, the Recreation Supervisor upholds or denies the recommendation for discipline or reinstatement conditions.
-If it is decided that a suspension is appropriate, the length of the suspension is set and notification is given to the visitor in writing of the decision, the basis for the decision, and the terms of reinstatement, along with the right of appeal, as outlined above.
+• After reviewing all the available information and conducting such investigation as is determined to be necessary or appropriate, the Recreation Sr. Manager or Recreation Director upholds or denies the recommendation for discipline or reinstatement conditions.
+If it is decided that a suspension is appropriate, the length of the suspension is set and notification is given to the visit or in writing of the decision, the basis for the decision, and the terms of reinstatement, along with the right of appeal, as outlined above.

 Air Quality & Extreme Heat Index#